fwkrumm/shmlock/README.md

 Usually, each lock should be released properly.
 Additionally, there is an experimental custom resource tracker; see the following section.

+Please note that with Python version 3.13, there will be a "track" parameter for shared memory block creation, which can be used to disable tracking.
+I am aware of this and will use it at some point in the future.

 ### Resource Tracking

 Since it is crucial that all shared memory blocks are released and the resource tracker on posix systems might cause issues, a custom resource tracker is implemented.
 Usually however each lock object should release its memory at destruction.
 To use the (custom) shared memory tracker please follow the following code snippet